 In 1902 patriarch Helmuth Kranich died at 79, three years before the U.S. piano industry reached its peak production of 400,000 instruments.
 By then, Kranich & Bach was considered among the best and most original piano makers in the city.

-By the time of Alvin Kranich's 1924 visit (as a widower), U.S. piano production was nearly at half its 1905 peak.
-Competing forms of entertainment were accelerating the demise of the industry; radio, specifically, was edging the piano off the center stage of middle-class homes, where it had remained for decades.
+Alvin Kranich may have left the piano business just in time.
+By the time of his 1924 visit, U.S. piano production was nearly half of its 1905 peak.
+Competing forms of entertainment were accelerating the demise of the industry; radio, specifically, was edging the piano off as the entertainment center of middle-class homes.
 (A later blow to the industry would come with the Great Depression) Significantly, a municipal radio station named WNYC had begun broadcasting that summer of 1924.

-When Alvin returned to New York for good in 1930, WNYC was well established, counting among its offerings the Masterwork Hour ("radio's oldest recorded program of fine music").
-Kranich would soon join the station: From 1932 to 1937, "Dr. Kranich" hosted the weekly show Musical Essays.
-In 1935 he also presented a series on "The piano-forte: its development and its literature" alongside Lionel Sinclair, and he occasionally appeared on the WNYC program Musicale.
+When Alvin returned to New York for good in 1930, WNYC was already well established, counting among its offerings "radio's oldest recorded program of fine music," the Masterwork Hour.
+By then, Kranich may have seen the writing on the wall, and he would soon join the station: from 1932 to 1937, "Dr. Kranich" hosted the weekly show Musical Essays.
+In 1935 he also co-presented a series on "The piano-forte: its development and its literature," and he occasionally appeared on the WNYC program Musicale.
+We only know of one recording related to Alvin Kranich: his "Fantasy Overture", probably broadcast on WNYC in 1938, and which is included here.

 Did Alvin Kranich play a Kranich piano at WNYC?
 Probably not.
 Two pictures of the WNYC studios from the era show a Wissner piano and another whose brand cannot be distinguished at first, but which on closer inspection turns out to be a William Knabe.

-We only know of one recording related to Alvin Kranich: his "Fantasy Overture", probably broadcast on WNYC in 1938, and which is included here.
-Alvin Kranich died in 1944; as for the Kranich & Bach pianos, the name was bought by various companies (they were manufactured in China at one point) until Gibson, the famed electric guitar manufacturer, in 2001.
+Alvin Kranich died in 1944; as for the Kranich & Bach pianos, the name was bought by various companies (they were manufactured in China at one point) until Gibson, the famed electric guitar manufacturer, purchased the brand in 2001.
 The last piano bearing the Kranich & Bach name was likely manufactured in the 1990s.